Shipping Frozen Meat - The Safe, Fast, & Low-Cost Way!

 Styrofoam Cooler - Styrofoam Shipping Coolers are actually made from EPS (Expanded Polystyrene) Foam, the best and most affordable insulating material to come out of the Space Age, but everybody uses the term regardless.

-With a proven track record that includes billions of insulated packages sent all over the world decade after decade, the number one, a most-chosen resource used for shipping perishable products in insulated packaging is EPS Foam.
+With a proven track record that includes billions of insulated packages sent all over the world decade after decade, the number one most-chosen resource used for shipping perishable products in insulated packaging is EPS Foam.

 EPS (Expanded Polystyrene) Foam – commonly (but inaccurately) referred to by the general public as 'Styrofoam' - is the centerpiece and most popular method for small, medium, and large-sized businesses as an insulated shipping solution.
 Five big reasons for its overwhelming success are: